bhushan9/DevOps-Final-Study-Guide/README.md

 Ansible: Ansible is software that automates software provisioning, configuration management, and application deployment

 <h5> Describe principles, benefits, and issues related to adopting continuous integration</h5>
+Principles:

+- Maintain code repo
+- Automate build, test
+- Everyone commit gets built
+- Automate deployment

+Benefits:

+- Enforce discipline of automated testing
+- Immediate feedback
+- Developers write good quality code becase of different metrics in the pipeline

+Issues:

+- Constructing pipeline requires significant amount of work
+- Not needed if the project is small.
+- Value added depends on the quality of tests and how testable the code really is.

 <h5> Design a build server</h5>

 ### Testing